Fractals for Kernelization Lower Bounds: Introduction

 \section{Introduction}

 Lower bounds are of central concern all over computational complexity analysis.
-With respect to fixed-parameter tractable problems\iflong{}~\cite{DowneyF13,FlumG06,Nie06,CyganFKLMPPS15}\fi{}, currently there are two main streams in this context: \begin{inparaenum}[(i)] \item ETH-based lower bounds for the running times of exact algorithms~\cite{LMS11}\iflong{}\footnote{Also see the November~2015 workshop on ``Satisfiability Lower Bounds and Tight Results for Parameterized and Exponential-Time Algorithms'' at the Simons Institute for the Theory of Computing, https://simons.berkeley.edu/workshops/schedule/1819.}\fi{} and \item lower bounds on problem kernel sizes; more specifically, the exclusion of polynomial-size problem kernels~\cite{Kratsch14}. \end{inparaenum} Both these research directions for lower bounds rely on plausible complexity-theoretic assumptions, namely the Exponential-Time Hypothesis (ETH) and $\NP\not\subseteq \coNP/\poly$, respectively.
+With respect to fixed-parameter tractable problems~\cite{DowneyF13,FlumG06,Nie06,CyganFKLMPPS15}, currently there are two main streams in this context: \begin{enumerate}[(i)] \item ETH-based lower bounds for the running times of exact algorithms~\cite{LMS11} and \item lower bounds on problem kernel sizes; more specifically, the exclusion of poly\-nomial-size problem kernels~\cite{Kratsch14}. \end{enumerate} Both research directions for lower bounds rely on plausible complexity-theoretic assumptions, namely the Exponential-Time Hypothesis (ETH) and $\NP\not\subseteq \coNP/\poly$, respectively.
 In this work, we contribute to the second research direction, developing a new technique that exploits a triangle-based fractal structure in order to exclude polynomial-size problem kernels (polynomial kernels for short) for edge and vertex deletion problems in the context of length-bounded cuts.